Bug #5297

 $ export LOCALE_ARCHIVE=/home/USER/locale-archive # change to your path

-Updated by Daniel D almost 6 years ago
+Updated by Daniel D about 6 years ago

 - Status changed from In Progress to Resolved